-This book will help facilitators empower gifted and talented teens to enhance their strengths and discover opportunities for growth.
+This workbook will help facilitators empower gifted and talented teens to enhance their strengths and discover opportunities for growth.

 Gifted and talented teens often have physical, emotional, and social challenges.
 They are exposed to an ever widening, diversified, and sometimes scary world.
 All adolescents may feel insecure, test boundaries, feel peer pressure, and wonder about their futures.
 Gifted and talented teens struggle with these same issues.
 They may excel in one or more area and struggle in others.

 Educators and counselors of gifted and talented teens, mental health professionals, and facilitators in virtually any setting will find this resource tailored to the strengths and needs of their clients.